 - A podcast is an audio program formatted to be played on the iPod and made available for free or for purchase over the Internet.
 The name derives from the combination of broadcast and iPod.

 - Podcasts are shows similar to a radio show that is produced by professionals or amateurs and posted to the Internet for download and listening or viewing.

-- The majority of podcast listeners listen to multiple podcasts each week, with 1 in 5 consuming 6+ weekly
+- The majority of podcast listeners listen to multiple podcasts each week,with an average of 5 podcasts listened to weekly

 - Podcast tune-in source shifted significantly from computers to mobile devices in just one year (2013 vs. 2014).
 The shift continued, albeit more slowly, 2014-2015: